karibza/karibza/README.md

 ─────────────────────────────────────────────────────────────────────
 # ◸ Zones I sit in PT ◿
-I sit mostly on Safe server, but I also can be seen on Safe Russian #1
+I sit mostly on Safe server yeah

 **Country Humans** = I often sit on CH Area with my friends or alone.

-**Tally Hall** = I sit on old Tally Hall area (barrel stash area), I'm here with my Russian friends, do not disturb please!
+**Tally Hall** = I sit on old Tally Hall area (barrel stash area), I'm here with my friends, do not disturb please!

 **Bakery** = I sit in bakery but you will never know when.

 **Library** = If you spotted me here, then I'm probably looking for a chat or more friends.

-**Safe Russian #1 Spawn** = I'm sitting here with my friends that I don't see often, do not disturb please, but you still can w2i!

 ─────────────────────────────────────────────────────────────────────
 # ◸ DNI list ◿